tastywheat/ezv/README.md

 `breakOnFail`
 - `boolean` which defaults to `false`
-- when `true` the validation pipeline will stop after the first encountered failure
+- when `true` the validation pipeline will stop `validate` failure

 `breakOnSuccess`
 - `boolean` which defaults to `false`
-- when `true` the validation pipeline will stop after the first encountered success
+- when `true` the validation pipeline will stop on `validate` success

 ### Examples: